Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Explainable AI

 \section{Explainable AI}

 We also explore the explainability of the model in the task of detecting deepfake music.
 We select ResNet as the representative model for the audio modality due to its strong performance and compatibility with various XAI techniques.
 We adopt several widely used explainability methods, including IG, LIME, CAM, Grad-CAM, and Occlusion.
+While the aforementioned methods are standard in vision tasks, applying them individually to audio spectrograms often yields high variance due to the continuous and high-dimensional nature of frequency features.
+To address this, we extend these atomic methods into a consensus-based framework.
+Instead of relying on a single explanation, we compute the intersection of top-scored regions across varying explanation mechanisms.
+This strategy filters out method-specific noise and identifies 'robust features' that are consistently deemed critical, thereby elevating XAI from simple application to a more reliable methodological workflow for music detection.

-These methods highlight the regions of input features that the model considers important analyse the decision-making process.
-We conduct both qualitative and quantitative analyses. \textbf{Notably, we introduce a novel fidelity experiment in the quantitative analysis by combining multiple XAI techniques.} This aims to evaluate the effectiveness and reliability of these explainability techniques in this task through heatmap observations and performance validation based on feature modification.
+Based on this ensemble XAI strategy, we conduct both qualitative and quantitative analyses.
+Notably, to validate this strategy, we perform a fidelity assessment by combining the overlapping regions from these techniques.
+This aims to evaluate the effectiveness and reliability of our proposed consensus approach through heatmap observations and performance validation based on feature modification.